Meerownymous/ZiZZi/readme.md

 ## Usage

 With ZiZZi you can build data structures without deciding which format someone should use to work with it.
-This has advantages for example when designing a web-API: When you add a new usecase, you design the output using brix and can leave the decision if the user needs xml or json to the http request header.
+This has advantages for example when designing a web-API: When you add a new usecase, you design the output using ZiZZi objects and can leave the decision if the user needs xml or json to the http request header.

 ```csharp
 var report =